Blogs

 With Exchange Server, you can disable EWS throttling.
 However, that doesn’t help if you are moving the data into Office 365 where there is no option to disable it.

-We recently ran speed tests for public folder migration to Office 365.
-The ExchangeSavvy Public Folder Migrator reaches migration speeds as high as 300 GB per day.
+We recently measured transfer performance for moving Public Folder content to Microsoft 365.
+The ExchangeSavvy Public Folder Connector can process up to 300 GB per day under optimal conditions.
 This is a sustained throughput level.

-How does ExchangeSavvy’s public folder migration software avoid the Office 365 EWS throttling rules?
+How does the ExchangeSavvy Public Folder Connector achieve high transfer performance despite Office 365 EWS throttling?
 It is no secret in the Office 365 migration world that you need to leverage multiple connections.
-We do that, along with some other magic behind the scenes to get you the best public folder migration speed possible.
+We do that, along with some other magic behind the scenes to maximize performance when moving Public Folder content to modern Microsoft 365 destinations.

-So, instead of taking 71 to 107 days to move that 5 TB of public folder data to the cloud, with ExchangeSavvy’s Public Folder Migrator, your migration will complete in just 17 days.
+So, instead of taking 71 to 107 days to move that 5 TB of public folder data to the cloud, with the ExchangeSavvy Public Folder Connector, the transition can be completed in as little as 17 days, depending on your environment and network capacity.

 Keep in mind that upload speeds on your network connection can yield very different results.
 Seeing 200 GB to 250 GB per day is a safe planning assumption based on migration speeds we experience at various customer sites.